-The exhibition First Voyages tells the story of navigators Matthew Flinders and Nicolas Baudin who mapped South Australia's coast.
+The exhibition First Voyages tells the story of navigators Matthew Flinders and Nicolas Baudin who mapped our coast.
 There is a big anchor on display from Matthew Flinders' ship Investigator.
 I can look at it from behind the low plastic barrier.
-The sound of an Aboriginal woman singing (Susie's Song) plays at intervals near the anchor.

 There are machines with globes that show how early explorers worked out where they were on a map.
-I can turn the wheel to help me understand how they calculated Longitude and Latitude.
+I can turn the wheel to help me understand how they calculated longitude and latitude.
 I may have to wait my turn if there are other visitors.

-Tapestry of treasures tells the story of the first Port Adelaide Nautical Museum.
+Tapestry of Treasures tells the story of the first Port Adelaide Nautical Museum.
 Near the lift there is a screen showing animations and voices of people talking about the history of the boat building yards.
 There are more figureheads attached to the wall and two big canoes hanging from the ceiling at one end of the gallery.